vladbragoi/indoor_localization_system/README.md

 in the configuration file (`server_ip:5984/_utils/`, *Configuration* tab on the left menu).

 ## Python server setup
-Follow the instructions [here](https://github.com/vladbragoi/fingerprinting_server) for configuring and starting the server application.
+Follow the instructions [here](https://github.com/vladbragoi/fingerprinting_server) for the application server installation and configuration.

 ## Application setup
 Fisrt, Download and install the Android application, then start it, allow permissions and open the